agrawal-d/moodle-cms-notifs/README.md

 * Fill in the required config details asked.
 * It will run in the background.

+## Command Line Arguments

+* `--settings` - Opens the settings dialog on startup.
+* `--silent-errors` - Errors wont show up in a GUI window, but will still be logged.

 Launch with `--settings` command line argument to open the settings dialog.

 ![Settings](images/settings.png)